 Therefore, even if you’re a beginner in woodworking, Cherry is a great wood to start your journey because of its friendly features.

 Cherry cabinets look warm and inviting.
-Glazed Cherry cabinets are able to give traditional look while protecting the darker stain.
+Glazed Cherry cabinets are able to give a traditional look while protecting the darker stain.

 When the Cherry wood gets darkened with age, it will shine more due to the reddish undertones.
 It is one of the best wood for cabinets.